 To visit Trump-Lilly Farm:

-To reach Trump Lilly farm use WV county road 26 (River Road just outside Hinton) north approximately fifty yards from its intersection with State Route 20, then follow an unmarked gravel road (the first left after crossing Madam's Creek Bridge) along its winding ascent through second growth forest to the site.
+To reach Trump Lilly farm use WV county road 26 (River Road just outside Hinton) north approximately fifty yards from its intersection with State Route 20, then follow a gravel road (the first left after crossing Madam's Creek Bridge - marked Freezeland Mountain) along its winding ascent through second growth forest to the site.
 The rugged unpaved road is characterized by a number of sharp turns, steep grades and panoramic views of Hinton and the New River below.
-There is extremely limited parking at the farm - just barely enough room to pull a car off the road.
-It can be a bit tricky to find both the gravel road and the farm (at this time there are no signs).
+There is a small parking lot at the farm.
+It can be a bit tricky to find both the gravel road and the farm (at this time there are no signs at the farm).
 It is recommended that visitors stop by the Sandstone Visitor Center to talk to a ranger and get directions and up to date road conditions.